theforeman/theforeman.org/_posts/2020-12-24-how-to-start-with-foreman.md

 who would like to start using Foreman but feel lost or who just installed Foreman and would like to investigate its capabilities.
 We'll assume a fresh Foreman installation without any plugin and with the default configuration.
-The primary focus will be on on filling in the data about the infrastructure.
+The primary focus will be on filling in the data about the infrastructure.
 If you're searching for installation instructions, please take a look at [Installing Foreman chapter](https://theforeman.org/manuals/latest/index.html#3.InstallingForeman) of the Foreman manual.
 This post assumes installation using the foreman-installer.

 <!--more-->

-Foreman allows to define many objects, which serve different purposes.
+Foreman allows us to define many objects, which serve different purposes.
 But the heart of everything is the Host object, it glues all other objects together.
 A host represents a machine.
 It can be a device on the network or simply something, that you want to install an operating system on.
 It's typically a thing you want to manage